Mini-Conf/Mini-Conf/templates/content/register.md

 The 2022 Conference on Health, Inference, and Learning will be held online.
-Full registration opens in February 2022.
+Registration is open from February 15 to April 6, 2022

-<a href="https://forms.gle/o9UNVW9xSeeYafJu6" class="btn-lg btn-primary" target="_blank" rel="noopener" role="button">Click here to pre-register!</a>
+<a href="https://forms.gle/o9UNVW9xSeeYafJu6" class="btn-lg btn-primary" target="_blank" rel="noopener" role="button">Register now!</a>
 <br /><br/ >

 ### Pricing ###

+Contributions from this year's sponsors have enabled us to offer registration at reduced rates.
+Thank you Health[at]Scale and Vector Institute!

 <table class="table table-striped table-responsive-lg">
     <tbody>